BIDS/repro-case-studies/case-studies/omesnard.md

 IBAMR implements an immersed-boundary method on a Cartesian grid, allowing adaptive mesh refinement by means of the [SAMRAI](https://computation.llnl.gov/project/SAMRAI) library, and solving the linear systems of equations by means of the [PETSc](http://www.mcs.anl.gov/petsc) library.
 Bhalla et al. (2013) published a detailed validation of the software, while various examples are included in the code repository.
 IBAMR is written as a library that requires the user to write a driver program to call it.
-We also needed to write post-processing scripts for the output of IBMAR, in this case using VisIt.
+We also needed to write post-processing scripts for the output of IBAMR, in this case using VisIt.
 After a few weeks of this preparation, we ran a batch of simulations for varying values of the Reynolds number and angle of attack (as before).
 They all matched the published results in Krishnan et al. (2014), except for one: the case with Reynolds number 2000 and angle of attack 35 degrees.
 This is the key case of the batch, which in the original work exhibits an enhanced lift coefficient: the crux of our previous study.